 As a publicly-traded company, we are required to report our financial statements on a consolidated basis.
 Effective internal controls are necessary for us to accurately report our financial results.
 Section 404 of the Sarbanes-Oxley Act will require us to evaluate and report on our internal control over financial reporting.
 However, for as long as we are an "emerging growth company" under the JOBS Act, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act.
 We could be an "emerging growth company" for up to five years.
 An independent assessment of the effectiveness of our internal controls could detect problems that our management's assessment might not.
 There can be no guarantee that our internal control over financial reporting will be effective in accomplishing all control objectives all of the time.
 Furthermore, as we grow our business, our internal controls will become more complex, and we may require significantly more resources to ensure our internal controls remain effective.
-Deficiencies, including any material weakness, in our internal control over financial reporting obligations and causing investors to lose confidence in our reported financial information, which could materially and adversely affect us.
+Deficiencies, including any material weakness, in our internal control over financial reporting which may occur could result in misstatements of our results of operations that could require a restatement, failing to meet our public company reporting obligations and causing investors to lose confidence in our reported financial information, which could materially and adversely affect us.